 You might actually have the opportunity to leverage your obscurity to pique a prospect's curiosity — but you can only do that by capturing their attention early.
 That generally means leading with an interesting or unexpected subject line.

 But what makes a subject line intriguing?
 Well, you really have two main options — you can either be vague or hyper-specific.
 Here's what those lines might look like:

 Hyper-specific: “How you and [prospect’s coworker] can see [X result]”

-Brand recognition can definitely help, but it won’t close deals for you.
-Far more important?
-Your product helps the customer solve a problem they’re actually dealing with.
+Brand recognition can definitely help, but it won’t close deals for you — your ability to convey how your product helps the customer solve a problem they're actually dealing with is far more important.